bmd1905/EasyLLMOps/README.md

 **1. Set up Jenkins Server:**

+First, create a Service Account and assign it the `Compute Admin` role.
+Then create a Json key file for the Service Account and store it in the `iac/ansible/secrets` directory.

-First create a Google Compute Engine instance named "jenkins-server" running Ubuntu 22.04 with a firewall rule allowing traffic on ports 8081 and 50000 from any source.
+Next create a Google Compute Engine instance named "jenkins-server" running Ubuntu 22.04 with a firewall rule allowing traffic on ports 8081 and 50000.

 ```bash
 ansible-playbook iac/ansible/deploy_jenkins/create_compute_instance.yaml